reimagined/resolve/packages/resolve-scripts/src/template/README.md

 	  }
 	}
 	```
-	**Note:** It is standard redux store creation excluding that the initialState is given from the server side.
+  **Note:** Standard redux store creation excludes that the initialState is passed from the server side.

 * #### entries.rootComponent